Teaching Excellence Awards

 2. Evidence of contributions to the practice and art of teaching to the academy.

 4. A letter of recommendation from a colleague with knowledge of the nominee's teaching excellence.
 This letter can come from a peer, the Program Director, Chair, Associate Academic/Education Dean, or Dean of the program where the nominee teaches full-time.
+Only one letter of recommendation from a colleague will be reviewed by the Teaching Excellence Awards Committee.

 Prize Winners

-The 2023 Teaching Excellence Award recipients are as follows:
+The 2024 Teaching Excellence Award recipients are as follows:

 Teaching Excellence Award for Health Policy